Cognitive Science Study Abroad Travel Award

 - The applicant must be a current UConn undergraduate student, majoring or minoring in Cognitive Science

-- To apply for the Travel Award, the applicant must have already submitted an application to a study abroad program.
+- To apply for the Travel Award, the applicant must plan on or have already submitted an application to a study abroad program.

 - The applicant is not eligible to receive a second award within the same academic year.